 - A. Building Height.
 Projects shall not exceed the height limits set in Map 6.1-3. - 1.
 Height is measured per PMC 17.40.060. - 2.
-Exceptions allowed for Varied Roof Lines (6.1.3.B) and projecting features such as appurtenances and railings per PMC17.40.060. - B. Varied Roof Lines.
+Maximum height for massing adjacent to street or interior property lines may be limited by required stepbacks; see Section 6.1.5. - 3.
+Exceptions allowed for Varied Roof Lines (6.1.3.B) and projecting features such as appurtenances and railings per PMC 17.40.060. - B. Varied Roof Lines.
 A maximum of 30 percent of a building's footprint may exceed the height limit set in Map 6.1-3 by up to 12 feet. - This allowance is not applicable to other development standards relating to building scale such as stepbacks.
-It may not be used in combination with the height concession set in PMC 17.40.060.
+It may not be used in combination with a concession for building height when utilizing PMC 17.43.